Role of Douglas Haig in 1918: Battle of Amiens

 Foch, claiming that the Germans were showing signs of demoralisation, demanded (10 August) that Haig push on and capture the Somme crossings.
 Haig would have preferred to have First Army attack at Aubers and Third Army towards Bapaume, and after initially agreeing with Foch's demand, changed his mind after consulting Currie and Lambert (GOC 32nd Division).
 Edmonds later claimed that Rawlinson was "almost insubordinate" in asking Haig whether he or "Marechal Foch" was in command, but this may not be an exact recollection as there is no record of the two men meeting that day.
 Haig told Byng (11 August) to be ready to attack with Third Army towards Bapaume and permitted Rawlinson to order a pause.
 Foch visited Haig's command train that evening and concurred with the decision.
 Haig's initial orders to Rawlinson, to be ready to attack again after a short halt, have been criticised but Sheffield suggests that Haig had to defer to Foch this time, to clear the way for Byng's attack.
-Haig then cancelled Fourth Army's attack on Currie's advice (based on aerial reconnaissance) that it would be "a desperate enterprise" for the BEF to overreach itself and engage new German troops with tired Allied ones who had outrun much of their artillery cover, and he switched to a new line of offensive.
+Haig then cancelled Fourth Army's attack on Arthur Currie's advice (based on aerial reconnaissance) that it would be "a desperate enterprise" for the BEF to overreach itself and engage new German troops with tired Allied ones who had outrun much of their artillery cover, and he switched to a new line of offensive.
 Haig wrote that on 15 August he "spoke to Foch quite straightly, and let him understand that I was responsible for the handling of the British forces".
 Foch had little choice but to agree, and interfered little with Haig's decisions thereafter, but removed First French Army from Haig's command.